24jieqi/qiufen-pro/packages/helpers/README.md

 fetchTypeDefs(url: string): Promise<string>
 ```

-Given a url, return a Promise that resolves to a string when the retrieval is complete.
+Given a url, return a Promise that resolves to a graphql sdl string when the retrieval is complete.

 #### fetchSchema